dinocom33/dinocom33/README.md

 - 🌱 I’m currently learning Programming with Python in Software University(SoftUni) https://softuni.bg.
 - Highly motivated Python Web Developer with comprehensive knowledge of programming fundamentals, object-oriented programming, and web development.
 Skilled in using Python frameworks such as Django
 - and working with databases like PostgreSQL.
 Strong problem-solving abilities and a passion for delivering high-quality code.
 Eager to contribute to dynamic software development projects.I am a Home Assistant enthusiast who loves home automation.
-This is one - of the main reasons I started learning Python.
 - 📫 How to reach me: simeon.s.todorov@gmail.com